chrstnglmtc/x-unfollower/README.md

 1. **Download the ZIP file**
    - Go to the GitHub repo: [https://github.com/chrstnglmtc/x-unfollower](https://github.com/chrstnglmtc/x-unfollower)
    - Click **"Code" > "Download ZIP"**
-   - Extract the downloaded ZIP file
+   - No need to extract the ZIP

 2. **Open Chrome Extensions page**
    - In Chrome, go to: `chrome://extensions/`